 The majority of UK adults now use a smartphone – as much as 76%, according to Deloitte.
 We should therefore be fairly well-accustomed to the built-in security features our devices feature, meaning that there’s no excuse to not use them.
 Keeping your device secure will prevent your personal information from being stolen too, and this goes for all your bits of tech – whether it’s your laptop, your desktop computer or your hand-held tablet.
 You should always make sure to use a secure password, and ideally not one that you’ve used elsewhere.
 Because of its in-built GPRS, your smartphone can also be tracked down if it’s lost or stolen.
 Depending on which operating system you use – Android, iOS or Windows Phone – you may have to download an app to set this up.

 The tips above should help protect your things from being stolen, and should also help you reclaim them if they’re seized by the police.
 The best advice of all is to combine each of these approaches – forensic marking is great for identifying recovered goods, but this technique won’t necessarily act as a deterrent against theft.
 This is why leaving visible marks on your items will help ward off would-be burglars, and once again, make sure to keep anything of value well-documented and as safe and out of sight as possible.

 For home security, choose Home Emergency Cover from Best Price FS.

 Cover available for just

 £79 per year

-Home Emergency Cover will help to ensure the safety and comfort of your home, with repairs available for your windows, doors and locks as well as cover for lost keys.
+Home Emergency Cover will help to ensure the safety and comfort of your home, doors and locks as well as cover for lost keys.
 Boiler Breakdown Cover is also included as standard.

 Find out more.